JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 ```

 We can generate an inlining trace for this compilation using another `CompileCommand` option.
 Instead of using
-`-XX:CompileCommand=print,TestJIT::payload` to print the assembly, I'm going to change the `print` command in that flag
+`-XX:CompileCommand=print,TestJIT::payload` to print the assembly, I'm going to change the `print` option in that flag
 to `PrintInlining`, which will give us an inlining trace: `-XX:CompileCommand=PrintInlining,TestJIT::payload`.
 The output
 I get is simply: